Podcast Sponsorship ROI Case Studies and Examples (2026)

 • Email automation tagged all podcast-sourced leads for follow-up

-• Q&A bonus episode included unique call-to-action URL for tracking
+• Q&A bonus episode included a unique call-to-action URL for tracking

 Results after the two-month pilot: